jcreinhold/synthtorch/tutorials/5min_tutorial.md

 ## _n_-to-_m_ Multi-modal Synthesis

-As alluded to in the previous section, it is worth specifically noting that the synthnn package (specifically `nn-train` and `nn-predict`) supports multi-modal image synthesis.
+As alluded to in the previous section, it is worth specifically noting that the synthtorch package (specifically `nn-train` and `nn-predict`) supports multi-modal image synthesis.
 This is done by simply adding additional directories to the source or target arguments, e.g. for \{T1,T2\}-to-FLAIR synthesis, we have: